diego898/diego898.github.io/about.md

 ![[My wife and I at La Jolla Shores]](/assets/diego.jpg)

-I currently a Postdoctoral Researcher at [Vanderbilt University](http://www.vanderbilt.edu/), jointly hosted in the [Department of Electrical Engineering and Computer Science](https://engineering.vanderbilt.edu/eecs/) in the lab of [Dr. Eugene Vorobeychik](http://vorobeychik.com/) and in the [Department of Biomedical Informatics](https://medschool.vanderbilt.edu/dbmi/) in the lab of [Dr. Thomas Lasko](https://medschool.vanderbilt.edu/dbmi/person/thomas-lasko-md-phd).
+I'm currently a Postdoctoral Researcher at [Vanderbilt University](http://www.vanderbilt.edu/), jointly hosted in the [Department of Electrical Engineering and Computer Science](https://engineering.vanderbilt.edu/eecs/) in the lab of [Dr. Eugene Vorobeychik](http://vorobeychik.com/) and in the [Department of Biomedical Informatics](https://medschool.vanderbilt.edu/dbmi/) in the lab of [Dr. Thomas Lasko](https://medschool.vanderbilt.edu/dbmi/person/thomas-lasko-md-phd).
 I love working in and learning about information theory, statistics, probability, optimization and neural modeling.

 I received my PhD in [Bioengineering](http://be.ucsd.edu/) at the